MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -UserPrincipalName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The UserPrincipalName parameter specifies a UPN for the user.

-!!!
-Exchange Server 2016

 The UserPrincipalName parameter specifies the logon name for the user account.
 The UPN uses an email address format \<username\>@\<domain\>.
 Typically, the \<domain\> value is the domain where the user account resides.

 ```yaml
 Type: String